Peter H Hennings

 Mailcode: E0610

-Dr. Peter Hennings is a Senior Research Scientist at The University of Texas Jackson School of Geosciences Bureau of Economic Geology where he is Principal Investigator of the Center for Integrated Seismicity Research and a Lecturer in the Department of Geological Sciences.
+Dr. Peter Hennings is a Research Professor at The University of Texas Jackson School of Geosciences Bureau of Economic Geology.
+Peter joining the Bureau in 2016 to form and lead the Center for Injection and Seismicity Research (CISR) as Principal Investigator.
+He remains part of CISR as an Advisor and researcher.
+Peter is also a Lecturer in the Department of Earth and Planetary Sciences and is active in graduate student advising.

 Peter retired in 2015 after 25 years in the petroleum industry where he worked as a research scientist (Mobil Oil and Phillips Petroleum) and technical manager (ConocoPhillips).
 Peter received his B.S. and M.S. degrees from Texas A&M University and his Ph.D. from The University of Texas.